margaretmf/margaretmf.github.io/keycreativewriting.md

 Oh it's a new day for the sky to be blue. <br>
 Bright blue the sky is with the birds sailing high. <br>

-I love to look up at the sky and dream big in the clouds. (wish upon the stars)  <br>
+I love to look up at the sky and dream big in the clouds. <br>
-Every day's a new day to dream something new. (wish something new) <br>
+Every day's a new day to dream something new. <br>

 Oh it's a new day for the people to move. <br>
 I love that the sun is what the earth spins us around. <br>